-Two weeks ago, a local judge ordered Jessica, Jasmine’s primary caregiver since birth, to stop breastfeeding 10 month old Jasmine in order for the baby to stay overnight for two days with her father, potentially every week.
-The judge rendered this decision despite the fact that pumping enough milk for this period of time wasn’t possible or even an option given Jasmine’s refusal to take an artificial nipple.
+Two weeks ago, a local judge ordered Jessica, Jasmine’s primary caregiver since birth, to stop breastfeeding 10-month-old Jasmine in order for the baby to stay overnight for two days with her father, potentially every week.
+The judge rendered this decision despite the fact that pumping enough milk for this period of time wasn’t possible or even an option is given Jasmine’s refusal to take an artificial nipple.

 The World Health Organization (WHO) recommends that all babies be exclusively breastfed for 6 months with continued nursing until two years of age while transitioning to solid food.